timvgl/plus/README.md

 # Testing

 Several automated tests are located inside the `test/` directory.
 Type `pytest` inside the terminal to run them.
 Some are marked as `slow`, such as `test_mumax3_standardproblem5.py`.
 You can deselect those by running `pytest -m "not slow"`.
+Tests inside the `test/mumax3/` directory require external installation of MuMax3.
+They are marked by `mumax3` and can be deselected in the same way.

 # Building the documentation